DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

 They are all listed with a description of how to use them and what they do.
 We went through most but not all in this lesson.
 It would be very useful to look through all of the functionality in here as it can be useful when trying to create new features for your game.

 *Note*\
-The public functions, such as `maxMoveSpeed` are not listed in the API but can still be accessed.\
+The public variables, such as `maxMoveSpeed` are not listed in the API but can still be accessed for information.\
 They are not listed as they do not usually have the same uses as, say, `isCrouching`.
 The former being a setting and the latter being a status.\
 Seeing as the "settings" are still public variables we can use them the same as the "statuses" plus we can modify the "settings" directly.
-This could be useful for applying a slow to the character or giving them a jump power-up perhaps.
+This could be useful for applying a slow to the character or perhaps giving them a jump power-up.